AhnafAlam1/Europe-and-apparel-export/README.md

-# Apparel-exports-in-LDCs
+# Apparel exports in LDCs

 # Overview

-Based on the research paper by Systma (2022), I try to analyze the whether Everything But Arms (EBA) is driving force behind export boom in LDCs, or if there are other mitigating reasons hehind this phenomena.
+Based on the research paper by Systma (2022), I try to analyze the whether Everything But Arms (EBA) is driving force behind export boom in LDCs, or if there are other mitigating reasons behind this phenomena.

 The original paper can be found [here](https://www-aeaweb-org.myaccess.library.utoronto.ca/articles?id=10.1257%2Fpol.20200257): Improving Preferential Market Access through Rules of Origin: Firm-Level Evidence from Bangladesh.